web-design-weekly/campaign-monitor-dashboard/readme.txt

 = 1.1.5 =
 New - 90 day graph
 New - dedicated widget
-New - Plugin is not translation ready :)
+New - Plugin is now translation ready :)

 = 1.1.2 =
 Fix — Visibility of stats only for users that can manage options